ParabolInc/parabol/packages/server/graphql/private/README.md

 ### Directory Hierarchy

-We're attempting to move to an SDL-based GraphQL structure instead of code-first.
+We've moved to an SDL-based GraphQL structure instead of code-first.
 That means we write the schema in .graphql files and run it through code that creates an executable schema.
 The old way was to create objects in typescript & generate a .graphql from those assembled objects.
 Writing new features should be faster, require less code, and have strong typings.